celestiaorg/CIPs/cips/cip-pruning-window.md

 ## Backwards Compatibility

-The implementation of the sampling window will break backwards compatibility in a few ways:
+The implementation of pruned nodes will break backwards compatibility in a few ways:

 1. Light nodes running on older software (without the sampling window) will not be able to sample historical data (blocks older than 30 days) as nodes advertising on the `full` tag will no longer be expected to provide historical blocks.
 2. Similarly, full nodes running on older software will not be able to sync historical blocks without discovering non-pruned nodes on the `archival` tag.